 Flea bites usually look like small clusters of dots while bed bug bites are red, hard and swollen a little.
 So basically they look like mosquito bites.
 Usually the fleas bite randomly on the body.
 The bed bugs tend to bite more strategically in linear rows.
 Where bed bug bites can be found anywhere on the body, flea bites are often located on the legs and ankles because these areas are easier to get to.
 The itching and scratching factor on flea bites vs bed bug bites is about the same.
 They are both a pain in the neck for animals and humans, and they can cause allergies and swelling.

 After you have identified the problem you should start treatment and pest control immediately.
-You want to get rid of the irritation on your skin fast and get the bugs out of your home and your life for good.
+You want to get rid of the irritation on your skin fast (more about this later in this post) and then find and get the bugs out of your home and your life for good.
 Once you are rid of the fleas or bed bugs, it’s important that you prevent new infestations from happening.
-Do this by keeping your home clean and hygiene at a top priority.
+Do this by keeping your home exceptionally clean and clutter free.

 Note that rashes from fleas and bed bugs are not contagious or dangerous for most people.
-They don’t transmit diseases like ticks do.
-You should contact your doctor if you feel uncomfortable or sick, and if you’re not sure what caused the bites.
+They usually don’t carry and transmit diseases like ticks do.
+However, you should contact your doctor if you feel uncomfortable or sick, and if you’re not sure what caused the bites.

-To make it a little easier to compare flea bites vs bed bug bites, I have made a little comparison chart.
+To make it a little easier to compare flea bites and bed bug bites, I have made a comparison chart that shows the main differences between the two.

 |Flea bites||Bed bug bites|